JOIN THE 2025 KITCHEN GARDEN KICKOFF - REGISTER FOR FREE HERE

 microgreens vs sprouts

-Sprouts and Microgreens Mean Different Stages of a Plant's Growth
+Sprouts and Microgreens Mean Different Stages of Growth

 A sprout is the very first stage in a plant's life cycle after the seed germinates.
 That means the seed has been pushed into the soil, bursts open, and produces the cotyledon, AKA the seed leaves, and the radical, AKA the plant's first root.
 At this point, sprouts are typically pale in color because they have not yet begun photosynthesizing and producing chlorophyll.